Tylerbryy/nttp_typescript/packages/nttp/README.md

 # NTTP - Natural Text Transfer Protocol

-Query databases with natural language using Claude AI.
+Query databases with natural language using an LLM.

 ## Installation